 OTN’s Street Chaplaincy initiative started in 2013 from the work of two ministers – Rev. Lindsey Krinks and Rev. Ingrid McIntyre – who were both ordained to the streets.
 It built off Lindsey’s research and exploration of the model of Street Chaplaincy while at Vanderbilt Divinity School.

 Street Chaplaincy is a form of spiritual care that involves both presence and accompaniment.
-The presence part of what we do involves visiting people in the camps, hospitals, and jails; providing end-of-life care; holding funerals and memorials for our friends who die; and performing house blessings (when requested) for people who are moving in.
-The accompaniment part of what we do involves journeying alongside people through difficult transitions and standing (and sometimes marching and protesting) beside them as they seek to claim their rights and dignity in the midst of systems that discard, displace, and dehumanize.
+For Street Chaplains with OTN, “presence” involves providing end-of-life care, holding funerals and memorials for people who die, performing weddings, house blessings, and other rituals (when requested), doing “street rounds” in different parts of the city, and providing pastoral visits to people in homeless encampments, hospitals, jails, soup kitchens, or their new apartments.
+“Accompaniment” involves journeying alongside people through difficult transitions and standing (and sometimes marching and protesting) beside them as they seek to claim their rights and dignity in the midst of systems that discard, displace, and dehumanize.